Movable field gonio-spectrometer "ManTIS Observatory"

 - sensor height : 2 m

-The gonio-spectrometer EyeSight was successfully deployed on several field campaigns to permafrost and tundra landscapes in order to prepare hyper-spectral measurements for the “EnMAP” satellite mission launched in 2015.
-For instance, EyeSight is used to derive algorithms for the simulation and normalisation of off-nadir measurements in cooperation with the EnMAP team.
+The manual transportable instrument system for hemispheric multiangular observations called "ManTIS Observatory" was successfully deployed on several field campaigns to permafrost and tundra landscapes in order to prepare hyper-spectral measurements for the “EnMAP” satellite mission launched in 2015.
+For instance, ManTIS is used to derive algorithms for the simulation and normalisation of off-nadir measurements in cooperation with the EnMAP team.

 The instrument was designed to be manufactured of simple and low cost materials and for easy use with robust mechanics and resistance against moisture and cold conditions.

-A German patent 102011117713.6 was applied for.
-Several exemplars of prototypes have been manufactured and were successfully used under harsh conditions.
+A German patent DE102011117713B4 was granted.
+Applications are pending in US and CA. Several exemplars of prototypes have been manufactured and were successfully used under harsh conditions.

 Marcel Buchhorn, Alfred Wegener Institute, Telegrafenberg A43, 14473 Potsdam; firstname.lastname@example.org; Tel: ++49(0)331-288-2218 or the Technology Transfer Office (see below)